dahimbis/Covid19-tracking-System/README.md

-# 🦠 COVID-19 Information Management and Tracking System
+# 🦠 COVID-19 Information Management and Tracking System Uganda

 This project was developed to monitor, visualize, and support COVID-19 response efforts in Uganda.
 It includes case tracking, follow-up management, national and global analytics, and stakeholder coordination features like dashboards for doctors, nurses, patients, and task forces.